siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.2 =
+* Added the source location to the order emails.

+= 1.1.1 =
+* Now displays the pretty value on the order summary instead of the slug version.

 = 1.1.0 =
 * Added requested feature to save the source on the order page.
 Added a choice in the admin (profiles and orders, orders, profiles).